bounceme/poppy.vim/README.md

 modify coloring by changing `g:poppyhigh`, which is a list of highlight group names.

 If you want only 1 paren level highlighted, let `g:poppyhigh` to a list with 1 group name.

+If you want the highlighting to include matches which are under the cursor, like the matchparen plugin included with vim, `let g:poppy_point_enable = 1` .